laurapacis/100-days-of-code/log.md

 **Today's Progress**: I started learning Figma with a YouTube tutorial.

-**Thoughts:**: Today I had an important event that occupied my whole day, so I couldn't do much.
+**Thoughts:**: Today was Nowruz, Spring started, and also a new century!
+This event occupied my whole day, so I couldn't do much else.

+**Link to work**: Nothing to link

+### Day 15: March 21, 2021

+**Today's Progress**: Authentication with hashing, salt and bcrypt <3

+**Thoughts:**: This week I almost hadn't time for Three.js and I feel very guilty about it.
+I think I will have to lower the ReDI sessions to once a week to have more time for this.

 **Link to work**: Nothing to link